Wednesday, April 23, 2025

 As time the video would get more advanced and eventually get both audio and color.
 Which would allow for

 clearer and more passionate messages.
-In 1927, Warner Brothers released the first full-length film with sound,
+In 1927, Warner Bros. released the first full-length film with sound,

 the first attempt to allow people to both see and talk to each other at the same time.
 This was almost